 Subject provides curriculum and learning platforms for grades 6–12 — serving credit recovery, core instruction, and elective expansion for school districts across virtual and in-person settings.
 In many cases, Subject becomes the engine for a virtual school, giving teachers and admins visibility into how thousands of students are performing, where they're struggling, and what they need next.

-Before Spark TA and a new educator homepage, teachers who needed to understand how their students were doing had to navigate three layers deep.
+When I joined Subject, there was an overwhelming feeling that our educator portal was hard to use.
+Teachers who needed to understand how their students were doing had to navigate three layers deep.
 The information they needed existed.
 It just wasn't where they needed it to be.

 Teacher